 The University of Guam Triton Bookstore and Gift Shop is conveniently located in the Student Center.
-The Bookstore carries a full range of textbooks, instructional materials, trade books, dictionaries, reference books, and school and office supplies.
+The Bookstore carries textbooks, instructional materials, trade books, dictionaries, reference books, and school and office supplies.
 A variety of gift items and sundries are available, as well as quality clothing bearing the UOG logo.